kraniasorestis/dump/README.md

-If you provide this program with enough info on your target it will generate a wordlist (implementing a 'cupp-like thinking') taylored specifically for your target, with greater chances of success than a usual english dictionary, which is next to useless in Greece.
+If you provide this program with enough info on your target it will generate a wordlist (implementing a 'cupp-like thinking') tailored specifically for your target, with greater chances of success than a usual english dictionary, which is next to useless in Greece.
 Expect passwords in the hundreds of thousands at the very least.